 At the end of shifts or workdays, it’s important to clean equipment as a preventative measure.
 Mud, dirt, and dust can freeze and become abrasive.
 This results in significant wear and tear.
 Dirty equipment can also contribute to working delays by increasing lost working time and expensive, unnecessary repairs.
 It also poses danger to operators and the crew, so is an important factor for safety.
 If cleanliness is upkept, cleaning is less strenuous and more efficient.

 These few simple measures ensure that jobs are completed on-time or early, our equipment is safe, and our environmental impact to the area is little to none.
-To learn more about USA Civil and what we do, explore our site at https://www.usacivil.com/.
+Learn more about what we do at USA Civil.